Yijin-Zeng/wmwm-python/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package includes one function `wilcoxonMissing()`, which performs the two-sample hypothesis test method proposed in (Zeng et al., 2024) for univariate data when data are not fully observed.
+This package includes one function `wmwm_test()`, which performs the two-sample hypothesis test method proposed in (Zeng et al., 2024) for univariate data when data are not fully observed.
 Its method is a theoretical extension of Wilcoxon-Mann-Whitney test in the presence of missing data, which controls the Type I error regardless of values of missing data.